pytchlang/pytch-tutorials/bunner/tutorial.md

 ### Making the first car factory script

 I'll start with the lane closest to the bottom of the screen.
 Once we have this working we will be able to copy it to get the other lanes working.

 As soon as the green flag is clicked the Car sprite starts a loop to manage the cars in the first lane of traffic.
 There's no need to have the loop running as fast as possible — that would make far too many cars — so I put in a little delay using `wait_seconds` so that the loop only runs ten times a second.

-Each time the loop goes around I ask for a random number between 0 and 1, and if it's below 0.2 then the Car sprite moves to just off the screen, left of the first lane, and makes a clone at this position.
+Each time the loop goes around I ask for a random number between 0 and 1, and if it's below 0.2 then the Car sprite moves to just off the screen, left of the first lane, and makes a clone at this position (so instead of making a clone every time around the loop we make one *about* one time in five).

+I guessed at the timing of the delay, and at the frequency with which cars were created, and then ran the program a few times tinkering with the numbers until I was happy with the number of cars created.

-Because we might create another car in this lane the next time around we wait a little longer after creating the clone so that it has time to drive along the lane.
+One final tweak I put in: because we might create another car in this lane the next time around we wait a little longer after creating the clone so that it has time to drive along the lane.

 {{< commit start-one-traffic-row >}}